rollasoul/toku/README.md

 # T O K U

 Script for handwriting haiku-poems to camera input powered by two neural networks (densecap and rnnlib) - and printing them on a mini-thermal printer.
 Should be run on remote server and local-client, optimised for raspberry-pi.
-Both networks come ready to go and trained as a docker-image for the server, the git-repo is mainly for the client side (with a few server-scripts as backup).
+Both networks come ready to go and trained as a docker-image for the server, the git-repo is mainly for the client side (with the main server-script as read-me/edit-me backup).

 # prerequisites
 - ubuntu 16.04 server running intel xeon processors (or newer) otherwise openBLAS/torch will give you a core dumped error
-- raspberry pi 3, usb camera, light sensor (or any other trigger you like), adafruit mini-thermal printer and arduino (this script is written for the uno)
+- raspberry pi zero or 3, usb camera and adafruit mini-thermal printer
-- client (e.g. raspberry pi) has Processing and Arduino IDE installed

 # server setup